Ilhamarr/TroubleshootAndroid/README.md

 |               | get a copy text of bank number   | Bagus | Complete |
 |               | Revisi Database (for Engineer list and Payment status)   | Ilham | Complete |

-all the detail of product backlocg are in this link below : <br>
+all the detail of product backlog are in this link below : <br>
 https://docs.google.com/spreadsheets/d/1l3uG52OoAbAXDz2HFyEmODxLGKXyCd1aa_SbZJHBkXs/edit#gid=1386834576